brit-tiny/track_and_field_junior_to_elite_capstone/README.md

 - Removed wind data for high jumb; missing wind fields filled with '0.0' for all other events
 - Elevation added to venues and indoor/outdoor flags applied
 - Added athlete ages at the time of the meet.

+Status:

+Cleaned datasets were finalized on 15/12/2025.
+All work after this date is analytical and does not modify the underlying data.

 Database Design: